Skip Navigation

 Annotation: This 5-year needs assessment for the Connecticut MCH Title V Program discusses the process for conducting the needs assessment, partnership building and collaboration efforts, strengths and needs of the maternal and children health (MCH) population groups and desired outcomes, MCH program capacity, selection of state priority needs, and federal and state outcome measures.

-Keywords: Child health, Collaboration, Connecticut, Families, Infant health, Low income groups, MCH programs, Needs assessment, Prevention, State programs, Title V programs, Women', s health
+Keywords: Child health, Collaboration, Connecticut, Families, Infant health, Low income groups, MCH programs, Needs assessment, Prevention, State programs, Title V programs, Women's health

 Honigfeld L, Meyers J, Macary S. 2011.
 A framework for child health services: Supporting the healthy development and school readiness of Connecticut's children—A toolkit for integrating child health services into community early childhood initiatives [upd. ed.].
-Farmington, CT: Child Health and Development Institute of Connecticut, 62 pp.
+Farmington, CT: Child Health and Development Institute of Connecticut, 62 pp. (Walker)

 Annotation: This toolkit provides guidance for communities working to ensure that young children are ready for school and to enhance efforts to prepare them for success in school.
 Topics include identifying critical child health issues, resources, strengths, and needs; bridging child health systems with other community systems; engaging child health professionals; and integrating child health recommendations into early care and education settings.